JetBlack011/turtle-animations/README.md

 # turtle-animations

 A very simple wrapper enabling animations in the turtle library.
-Works via a collection of state machines working on separate threads to manipulate the current shape as which a turtle appears.
+Works via a collection of state machines working on separate threads to manipulate the turtle's current shape.

 ## Usage